theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/xu-destinations/general/column-encryption.md

 #### General

-The "Column encryption" feature enables the user to encrypt columns in the extracted data set before uploading them to the destination.
+The "Column Encryption" feature enables users to encrypt columns in the extracted data set before uploading them to the destination.
 By encrypting the columns you can ensure the safety of sensitive information.
 You can store data in its encrypted form or decrypt it right away.